 One year after TB, I stood on a Himalayan glacier.
 That delta—between "impossible" and "done"—became my home.
 Kilimanjaro.
 Elbrus.
 Aconcagua.
 Denali.
 Four of the Seven Summits conquered.

 Broken Talus.
 Surgery.
 The mountain doesn't care about your plans.
 But setbacks are just data points.
 Every injury is a lesson.
-Every recovery is training.
+Every careful rebuild is part of the climb.

 The first step.
 High altitude acclimation and team dynamics test.